dankore/personal-site/src/pages/2-devportfolio/index.md

 ## Overview

-I put together all the infomation my former class mates had in PDF format and turned it into a website.
+I put together all the information my former classmates had in PDF format and turned it into a website.
 I stored the information as a JSON file and retrieve it via AJAX request from the Github server.
-Included error handling and a search functionality.
+Included error handling and search functionality.

 See site live: [click here](https://gosan06.netlify.com/ "Live Preview").